So much better than a blue box

 - Add the maple syrup to the butter mixture and whisk together, then add the buttermilk and whisk again.

-- Add the cornmeal, baking flour, baking powder, baking soda, and sea salt and whisk to combine until evenly blended.
+- Add the cornmeal, flour, baking powder, baking soda, and kosher salt and whisk to combine until evenly blended.

-- Using a spatula, transfer the cornbread batter back into the hot cast iron pan and carefully transer the pan to the oven.
+- Using a spatula, transfer the cornbread batter back into the hot cast iron pan and carefully transfer the pan to the oven.

 - Bake for 30-35 minutes or until the top of cornbread begins to brown and a toothpick comes out clean.
 Allow to cool for 10 minutes before slicing and serving.